We Conduct Evaluations

-COLLEGE STUDENT SUCCESS: At its host campus, Sacramento State, EdInsights is working with colleagues to evaluate student success programs, such as the Full Circle Project (FCP), which supports Asian American and Pacific Islander students through learning communities.
-Our evaluations have helped FCP identify the impacts of its efforts on student retention, course taking, and graduation.
-Going forward, we will work with of services for these students.
+COLLEGE STUDENT SUCCESS: At its host campus, Sacramento State, EdInsights worked with colleagues to evaluate student success programs, such as the Full Circle Project (FCP), which supports Asian American and Pacific Islander students through learning communities.
+Our evaluations have helped FCP identify the impacts of its efforts on student retention, course taking, and graduation, and improve student services.

-GUIDED PATHWAYS: In partnership with the Foundation for California Community Colleges and the California Community Colleges Chancellor’s Office, EdInsights is conducting a developmental evaluation of the rollout, planning, implementation, and early impact of the Colleges’ Guided Pathways framework.
+GUIDED PATHWAYS: In partnership with the Foundation for California Community Colleges and the California Community Colleges Chancellor’s Office, EdInsights conducted a developmental evaluation of the rollout, planning, implementation, and early impact of the Colleges’ Guided Pathways framework.
 As the hallmark reform effort of the California Community Colleges, Guided Pathways seeks to improve student success through the development of structured course-taking patterns and embedded supports.

-This series of briefs revisits findings from a group of community colleges’ efforts to redesign career education (CE) programs to better prepare students for shifting regional workforce needs.
+We published a series of briefs to revisit findings from a group of community colleges’ efforts to redesign career education (CE) programs to better prepare students for shifting regional workforce needs.
 The first brief was published in September, 2020, parts two and three were published in October and November respectively.
 They are available to read and share.

 The California Community Colleges provide education and training to diverse student populations for a variety of purposes, including to prepare them for careers in today’s workforce.
 CE programs are aimed at helping students find meaningful jobs and careers with family-supporting wages, aligning curriculum with industry needs, encouraging timely completion, and providing students with work-based learning opportunities.
-Click the link below to learn what students describe as most helpful in contributing to their success.
+Click here to learn what students describe as most helpful in contributing to their success.